Language education in the United States: Language as defined in education

 Language is traditionally defined as a way of communicating through vocalizations, symbols, or movements.
 In a classroom, this definition had to become stricter to define guidelines for what can and cannot be taught.
-Language, in this circumstance was given a set of guidelines that stated it must be productive, have the ability to produce an infinite amount of sentences that cover every available topic, and introduces, uses, and relates symbols, This definition also needed to be broadened to accommodate for the thousands of different dialects in every given language.
+Language, in this circumstance was given a set of guidelines that stated it must be productive, have the ability to produce an infinite number of sentences that cover every available topic, and introduces, uses, and relates symbols, This definition also needed to be broadened to accommodate for the thousands of different dialects in every given language.
 This was needed because every person possesses a unique dialect that slightly varies from others.
 This standard allows for the grouping of dialects into groups.
 These groups make up a "language" such as English, Spanish, and French.
 Language in classrooms in generalized into one category to offer and exposes students to the basics and variety.
 Some classrooms may focus on one area on a "language" while others show multiple aspects of each one.

-Rise of Multilingualism
+Rise of multilingualism

 There has been an increased need for people who have experience with languages other than English in the United States.
 There are a few ways that foreign language has been taught in schools.
 The first method is language immersion programs which is when the beginning of the students school career is done in the second language and then later on the child would be taught in English.
 The second method is bilingual education which is when subjects are taught in both English and their mother tongue.